danqzq/fngj/API_Suggestion.md

     "submission": "link to the submission",
     "rating": "link to the rating of the submissions" // optional },
-  "win":["","",""] //Array of categories in which the submission won.
+  "win":["","",""], //Array of categories in which the submission won.
 Empty array if none.
+  "tags":["genre","special keyword","anything else"]
 }
 ```